wc1c/wc1c/readme.txt

 We have come a long and difficult way in order to permanently close the need for high-quality integration of 1C and sites created on WordPress with the WooCommerce plugin.

-= Bug report =
-Send reports in any form to special email address bugs@wc1c.info The support forum is also monitored for bugs, and there is a ticket system on the official plugin website.

-= Plugin updates =
-Updates are issued at the expense of raised funds from the sale of the premium extensions.
-The updates includes fix bugs, improve the code, add new features and add support for new versions of WooCommerce.

-= Feature request =
-Requests to add new features are welcome.
-You can send them to support email address support@wc1c.info Support forum is monitored requests for new features.
-The speed of implementation depends on popularity and availability of financial opportunities.

-= Plugin support =
-Individual free support is not provided.
-If something doesn't work, it means it's either set up in the wrong way, or the plugin is used on unsupported versions of WordPress and WooCommerce.
-Always agree on paid support and on paid add features.
-Support information can be found on the official plugin website.
-If you have not found it, it is not available.

 == Translations ==
 * English - default, always included
 * Russian - always included